Daffodil Chinese Sacred Lily

 An heirloom sensation.

 The well formed flowers have a tidy white perianth and a deep yellow cup.
 An impressive five to ten flowers open on each stem.
 The blooms have a fantastic, subtle orangey honey fragrance.
-They flower very early in the season, bringing colour and scent to winter days.

 It is robust, a good naturaliser and a great cut flower.
 It also makes a good choice for forcing.
 This Mediterranean native even grows well in warmer climes.